rcrowther/django-img/README.md

 Two scenarios where you may want to do this,

 #### Associated data with images
 You may want to associate data with an image.
 Many people's first thought would be to add a title.
-That said, an image title is not often displayed, and is a simple duplication of a filename, which should be avoided.
 This app does not provide titles by default.
 But other kinds of information can be attached such as captions, credits, dates, and/or data for semantic rendering.
-All of these may be viewed as 'an aspect of the image'.

 #### Splitting needs
 It's fun to tweak with settings, but sometimes, maybe often, this is not the best approach.

-Let's say you have a website which gathers photos that are joined to NewsArticle.
+Let's say you have a website which gathers photos joined to NewsArticle.
 Those photos are linked for sure to the NewsArticle, and can probably be created and deleted with the model.
-But you may also have a need to upload images for the site in general, perhaps for banner displays.
-This is an image pool.
-The deletion policy is different.
-There may be no need for credits.
+But you may also need an image pool, perhaps for banner displays.
+The deletion policy is different, and pool images may not need credits.

 These are two separate apps.
 Avoid complex configuration.
 Make two apps.